 It was quickly recognized that Colin had found in Toymaker & Son a perfect combination: A story worth presenting in a style that moved audiences from tears, to laughter, to resounding applause.
-Toymaker & Son went on to receive international acclaim and has been seen by multiples millions in over 60 nations, and on every continent of the world.
+Toymaker & Son went on to receive international acclaim and has been seen by multiples millions in over 70 nations across Africa, Australasia, North America, Europe, and South America.

 From the first performance in Italy with an adult cast in 1979, Toymaker & Son went on to be given wide exposure all over Western Europe.
 In Greece the Prime Minister watched a special performance, and in Spain Toymaker & Son was sponsored as part of the official festivities in the World Cup Soccer Games.

 North America first experienced first experienced Toymaker & Son at the 1980 Winter Olympics at Lake Placid, where it was described by a theatre critic as "an excellent performance in modern dance, and significant for the message it is relaying."
 Since that time Toymaker & Son has continued to tour extensively in Canada and the United States drawing audiences of up to 10,000 people in a single performance.

 Spanish speaking audiences have been deeply moved by Toymaker & Son performed live and on national television in Central and South American countries including Mexico, Guatemala, Chile, Colombia, Brazil, Honduras and Belize.

 In Asia, the unique fusion of dance, drama and mime has captivated the imagination of many cultures, as troupes have performed in nations including China, Japan, Korea, Indonesia, Philippines, Taiwan, Malaysia and Singapore.

 In the Indonesian country Bali, one of the leaders of the Balinese Dance Theatre, after seeing a performance of Toymaker & Son said, "We have much to learn from Western choreography ... your production has meaning and life."